ripon5098/Speech-Emotion-Recognition/README.md

 </p>
 <h4 id="content"> Content </h4>
 <p align="justify">
 Here 4 most popular datasets in English: Crema, Ravdess, Savee and Tess.
-Each of them contains audio in .wav format with some main labels.<br/>
+Each of them contains audio in .wav format with some main labels.
+These datasets contain almost

-These datasets contain almost `12261` records combined.
+  `12261` records combined.
 Details can be found in `data` folder.<br/>
 </p>
 <h2 id="model"> Used Models </h2>
 <p align="justify">